 - e) One member from the College of Liberal Arts and Sciences; - 3) The Chair of the Committee shall be appointed by the Provost from the faculty members serving on the Committee. - 5.
 The Subcommittee on Regulations and Degree Requirements - a.
 The function of the Subcommittee on Regulations and Degree Requirements shall be: - 1) To review periodically, making recommendations to the Committee on Curriculum and Regulations when appropriate; - a) The areas described in the University Catalog in the section on Academic Regulations; - 2) The Committee shall construct and propose the academic calendar. - b.
 The Subcommittee on Regulations and Degree Requirements shall consist of the following: - 1) One dean selected by the Committee on Curriculum and Regulations for a term of five years. - 2) The Registrar - One faculty member from each of the colleges to serve terms of five years.
 The terms should be staggered to ensure continuity on the committee. - 4) The faculty members on the committee shall be appointed by the dean of the college in consultation with the executive committee of the college. - 6.
-The Subcommittee on General Education - a.
-The function of the General Education Committee shall be: (Revised on November 16, 2012; click to see old version) - To evaluate course proposals according to the current General Education guidelines and forward recommendations to the Committee on Curriculum and Regulations; - To establish policies for transfer credit of general education coursework; - To facilitate ongoing assessment of general education in collaboration with the appropriate departments or divisions; - To foster an environment that promotes general education as the unifying foundation of Bradley's diverse intellectual community.
+The Core Curriculum Education - The function of the Core Curriculum Committee shall be: (Revised on November 16, 2012 and on February 19, 2015; click to see old version) - 1) To evaluate course proposals according to the current Core Curriculum guidelines and forward recommendations to the Committee on Curriculum and Regulations; - 2) To establish policies for transfer credit of Core Curriculum requirements; - To engage in ongoing assessment of the Bradley Core Curriculum in collaboration with Area of Inquiry faculty, appropriate departments or divisions, and the University-wide Assessment Team;

-- b.
-The General Education Committee shall consist of the following: (Revised on May 4, 2011; click to see old version) - 1) The Associate Dean of the College of Liberal Arts and Sciences, who shall serve as chair, and who shall administer the General Education Program. - 2) Six faculty members appointed from the full-time faculty of their respective colleges for three-year terms: - a) One member from the College of Business Administration; - b) One member from the College of Communications and Fine Arts; - c) One member from the College of Education and Health Sciences; - d) One member from the College of Engineering and Technology; - e) Two members from the College of Liberal Arts and Sciences.
+- 4) To foster an environment that promotes general education as the unifying foundation of Bradley's diverse intellectual community. - b.
+The Core Curriculum Committee shall consist of the following: - 1) The Associate Dean of the College of Liberal Arts and Sciences, who shall serve as chair, and who shall administer the Bradley Core Curriculum Program. - 2) Six faculty members appointed from the full-time faculty of their respective colleges for three-year terms: - a) One member from the College of Business ; - b) One member from the College of Communications and Fine Arts; - c) One member from the College of Education and Health Sciences; - d) One member from the College of Engineering and Technology; - e) Two members from the College of Liberal Arts and Sciences.